kasuken/BattleshipAI/AI_VS_AI_INSTRUCTIONS.md

 1. Start the game by running `npm run dev` in the project directory
 2. Open the game in a web browser (usually at http://localhost:5173)
-3. Click the "🤖 AI vs AI" button to enable AI vs AI mode
-4. Click "Start Game" to begin the battle
+3. Click "Start AI Battle!" to begin the battle
-5. Watch as the two AI players (Blue AI and Red AI) battle each other
+4. Watch as the two AI players (Blue AI and Red AI) battle each other
+5. When a game finishes, a 20-second countdown will begin for auto-restart
+6. A new game will automatically start after the countdown completes
+7. You can cancel auto-restart by clicking the "Cancel Auto-Restart" button

 ## Important Notes